 From there, you can rename the series, reorder the posts, add posts, or delete the series.

-If a post is already in a series, it can't be added to another series.
-Drafts also can't be in a series.
+Draft posts can't be in a series.
 If a previously published post is unpublished — making it a draft again — it'll be removed from the series automatically.